 Use words such as: “Imagine…” or “Think about…” or “The next time…” to help to paint the picture in their mind’s eye.

 Then you say, “I don’t want you to just imagine.
-I want you to know here, where your heart lives that you CAN do word problems.
+I want you to know and believe that you CAN do word problems.
 You CAN face this challenge and win!
 You’ve got what it takes to understand when you need to add or when you need to subtract.”